rsrini7/Notification-SSE-GLM-Flux/broadcast-microservice/docs/03_kafka_event_streaming.md

 Key concepts in our Kafka implementation include:

 1. **Topics**: We use separate topics for different types of broadcasts:
-   - `broadcast-events-all`: For system-wide broadcasts to all users
    - `broadcast-events-selected`: For broadcasts to specific users
-   - `broadcast-events-group`: For broadcasts to user groups or roles
+   - `broadcast-events-group`: For broadcasts to all users or groups or roles
-   - `broadcast-events-all-dlt`: Dead Letter Topic for failed message processing

 2. **Partitioning**: Each topic is divided into 10 partitions, allowing parallel processing of messages